arielsalminen/responsive-nav.js/README.md

 # Roadmap

+* Start using Grunt and add needed files to the repository
 * Allow multiple instances of the navigation (get rid of the Singleton pattern)
 * Switch to using classes for everything else expect the container
 * Better support for multiple navigation levels